dwhinham/mt32-pi/README.md

 If you need some help with mt32-pi and the wiki doesn't answer your questions, head over to the [discussions] area and feel free to start a topic.

 > ⚠ **Note**: Please don't use the Issues area to ask for help - Issues are intended for reproducible bug reports and feature requests.
 Thankyou!

+## ❤️ Contributing

+This project is generally quite stable and very usable, but still considered by its author to be in early stages of development.

+Hence, please **DO NOT** work on large features and open pull requests without prior discussion.
+There is a strong possibility that work-in-progress code for proposed features already exists, but may not yet be public, and your work will have to be rejected.

+Trivial changes to the code that fix issues are always welcome, as are improvements to documentation, and hardware/software compatibility reports.

 ## 🙌 Acknowledgments